The Freedom of Minimalism

 Travel trailer or camper

 If a tiny house on wheels (THOW) is classified as a travel trailer, they are only allowed to be used for short-term occupancy or vacation rental for less than 30 days.
-So you can technically own one and park it wherever an RV is allowed, but you cannot reside in them full-time or permanently.
+So you can technically own one and park it wherever an RV is allowed, but you cannot reside in it full-time or permanently.

 Covenants, Conditions & Restrictions

-On top of figuring out the county zoning for areas outside of the city, many subdivisions have what are called Covenants, Conditions & Restrictions (CC&Rs).
+On top of figuring out the county zoning for areas outside of the city, many subdivisions have ‘Covenants, Conditions & Restrictions’ (CC&Rs).
 These rules govern the use of lots in the subdivision or neighborhood and are usually enforced by a homeowners’ association.
 Again, many of these rules are created as safety regulations.
-But some were put in place to prevent the poor from moving into those neighborhoods.
+However, some were enacted to prevent the poor from moving into those neighborhoods.

-Unfortunately with every single lot that we inquired about, we hit a roadblock, usually in the form of said CC&Rs.
+Unfortunately with every single lot we inquired about, we hit a roadblock, usually in the form of said CC&Rs.
 Some had a minimum square footage requirement of 1500 square feet, and two required a minimum of 2500 square feet!
-I honestly don’t even know what I’d do with a house that size.
+I honestly don’t know what I’d do with a house that size.
 Another real estate agent recommended a vacant double lot zoned as R2, on which we could’ve built a small duplex and rented out half.
 But it also had a steep grade and would have required a double foundation or a poured wall foundation.
 This combination seemed too much for us to take on financially and physically.

 Elevation of a tiny house, green, yellow and white, two story, with wrap-around porch, on the beach.